isc-projects/stork/doc/install.rst

 .. _register-server-token-script:

-Installation with a Script and Registration with a Server Token
+Installation With a Script and Registration With a Server Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes installing an agent using a script and packages
+This section describes how to install an agent using a script and packages
-downloaded from the ``Stork Server`` and performing the agent's
+downloaded from the ``Stork Server`` and register the agent
-registration using a server token.
+using a server token.

-Open Stork in the web browser and log in as a user from the super admin group.
+Open Stork in the web browser and log in as a user from the "super admin" group.
 Select ``Services`` and then ``Machines`` from the menu.
 Click on the
 ``How to Install Agent on New Machine`` button to display the agent
 installation instructions.
-Copy-paste the commands from the displayed
+Copy and paste the commands from the displayed
 window into the terminal on the machine where the agent is installed.
 These commands are also provided here for convenience: